Hisashi Yamada

 The Akita native was still productive in 1977, as he went 16-10 and won his second PL ERA title with a 2.28 mark.
 He also won his fourth Best Nine, collected his first Diamond Glove Award and won the PL MVP again.
 He attended the 1977 NPB All-Star Game of course, and started 2 shutout innings to get the win over Kenji Furusawa in Game 2.
 The strong Braves won the PL pennant again, and Yamada shined this time.
 Although he gave up two homers, to Oh and Isao Harimoto, he still completed the game with only those two runs allowed and beat Shigeru Kobayashi and the Giants in the series opener.
 He then relieved Mitsuo Inaba in the 5th inning of Game 4, ate the rest of the innings and got the win over Keishi Asano.
 In the 7th inning of Game 5, when Harimoto reached with a double, the Braves sent Yamada to secure their win.
 Yamada met their need and pitched two shutout innings to save Shizuo Shiraishi's victory and win the Nippon Series title.
 He was named the Most Valuable Player award of the Series.

 Yamada didn't end his domination in 1978.
 He had a 18-4 record with a 2.66 ERA, ranked 3rd in wins (7 behind Suzuki) and 3rd in ERA (.64 behind Suzuki).
 Yamada also won his second Diamond Glove and his third PL MVP in a row.
-He was the first player to win a NPB MVP in 3 straight years, and is still the only pitcher to complete this achievement through 2022.
-(Ichiro Suzuki did it as a position player in 1996).
+He was the first player to win a NPB MVP in 3 straight years; in fact, no other pitcher would win three MVPs (non-consecutive) until Tomoyuki Sugano claimed his third 46 years later (Ichiro Suzuki did his third in a row as a position player in 1996).
 In 1978 NPB All-Star Game 2, Yamada pitched 3 innings as the starter and collected the win over Kazuyuki Yamamoto.
 The star submariner led the Braves to win the PL pennant for the third straight year, and they met the Yakult Swallows this time.
 The Braves sent their ace to the mound in Game 1, and Yamada completed it.
 Although he allowed 5 runs, he still managed to beat Takeshi Yasuda and the Swallows.
 He had a complete game again in Game 5, but he allowed 7 runs and got the loss to Shinichiro Ihara.
 His next appearance was in Game 7, as he relieved Shouji Matsumoto and pitched 2 innings with a run allowed.
 Hiromu Matsuoka's shutout helped the Swallows won the title.

 The 1979 season was still a productive season for Yamada.
 He collected a league-leading 21 wins with a 2.73 ERA, and became the first pitcher to led the league in winning percentage for four times.
 He also appeared in 1979 NPB All-Star Game 2, pitched 3 shutout innings and got the win over Senichi Hoshino.
 He started in Game 1 of the postseason, but he gave up a homer to Toru Ogawa and got the loss.
 The Braves were beaten by the Kintetsu Buffaloes.